TopiasHarjunpaa/C4AI/documentation/implementation.md

     * Improved move exploration ordering which uses heuristic calculation results and removes losing move paths
     * Skips symmetrical paths

-*Note.
-Ideas for several optimisation methods used for the advanced AI has been taken from the Pascal Pons blog post: Solving connect 4: How to build a perfect AI* [^3]
+    *Ideas for several optimisation methods used for the advanced AI has been taken from the Pascal Pons blog post: Solving connect 4: How to build a perfect AI* [^3]

 ## Space and time complexity